Dog Fighting For Its Life After Rattlesnake Bite, Family Left With Thousands In Vet Bills

 NORCO (CBSLA) — A dog is fighting for her life after a run-in with a rattlesnake, and now her family is asking for help as they try to save her with anti-venom.

+It was a sleepless night for the Cox family after their dog was bitten at least twice by the snake in their own backyard in Norco.

-Six-year-old Mattie Cox is trying to be brave for her dog, Jay.
+Six-year-old Mattie Cox is trying to be brave for her beloved pup, Jay.

 “I’m worried about my dog and I want her to be alive,” she said.